-In fact, workplace mindfulness is now more important now than ever, thanks to our culture of constant connectivity and the distractions of phones, emails, text messages and social media.
-Practising mindfulness can enhance productivity, mental wellbeing, efficiency and reduce stress, as it enables individuals to focus and live in the present, while decreasing worries about “what might be”.
+In fact, workplace mindfulness is more important now than ever, thanks to our culture of constant connectivity and the distractions of phones, emails, text messages and social media.
+Practising mindfulness can enhance productivity, mental wellbeing, efficiency, and reduce stress, as it enables individuals to focus and live in the present, while decreasing worries about “what might be”.

 How to be more mindful at work